PipeItToDevNull/nord_themes/README.md

 * MobaXTerm
   * Copy the Color block into your `MobaXTerm.ini` to overwrite the current color scheme
 * Windows Terminal
-  * Copy the code block into your `settings.ini` file which can be located with the [official docs](https://docs.microsoft.com/en-us/windows/terminal/install#settings-json-file).
+  * Copy the code block into your `settings.json` file which can be located with the [official docs](https://docs.microsoft.com/en-us/windows/terminal/install#settings-json-file).
 Then choose it in the terminal settings pane.